ggssh/awesome-stars/README.md

 ## C++

+- [llvm/Polygeist](https://github.com/llvm/Polygeist) - C/C++ frontend for MLIR.
+Also features polyhedral optimizations, parallel optimizations, and more!
 - [tanzelin430/2020_Fall_Compiler-labs-of-USTC](https://github.com/tanzelin430/2020_Fall_Compiler-labs-of-USTC) - These are the compiler labs of University of Science and Technology of China,2020 fall semester.They were designed and coded by Zelin Tan,Yuchen Ai and Rui Lv.Feel free to send your comments to tanzl@
 - [taichi-dev/taichi](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.
 - [secure-software-engineering/phasar](https://github.com/secure-software-engineering/phasar) - A LLVM-based static analysis framework.